Gauri-Tripathi/Gauri-Tripathi/README.md

 ## 📝 Recent Highlights

-- 🔍 Researching **Synthetic Data for Rare Diseases** using GANs & Hybrid Approaches
+- 📄 Paper accepted on **Synthetic Data for Rare Diseases**, using GANs and hybrid modeling approaches
+- 🗣️ Currently building and training **TTS systems and speech-LLMs**, focusing on architecture and training strategies
-- ⚙️ Fine-tuned **LLaMA 3.1 with AdaLoRA**, deployed on Hugging Face + Vercel
+- ⚙️ Fine-tuned **LLaMA 3.1 with AdaLoRA**, deployed via Hugging Face.
-- 🛠️ Built intelligent systems using **Flask + Supabase + Docker**, full-stack AI apps
+- 🛠️ Built end-to-end AI systems using **Flask, Supabase, and Docker**
-- 🧠 Writing insightful blogs on emerging **AI trends, LLMs, and NLP techniques**
+- ✍️ Writing technical blogs on **LLMs, and applied ML systems**

 ---